AoiSaya/FlashAir-Roulette/README.md

 ## Overview

 I developed and released softwere for FlashAir-Roulette.
-This roulette was designed as FlashAir hands‐on experience for kids.
+This roulette was designed as FlashAir hands‐on experience for kids & students.
 And the parts kit provided as an extra bonus when FlashAir was purchased at Maker Fair Tokyo 2018.

 The parts list and circuit diagrams are available from the following site.